Lists

 Chapter contents

 In kramdown, you can get a list of all the headings in a file by adding the tag {:toc} after a single list item.
 They automatically get an id of markdown-toc.
-How does this theme handle those in-chapter tables of contents?
+How does this design handle those in-chapter tables of contents?

 You can exclude a heading from that in-chapter TOC by giving it a no_toc class, which we’ve done to the first ‘Lists’ heading in this chapter.